Michael Naumann

 Michael Naumann (born 8 December 1941) is a German politician, publisher and journalist.
 He was the German secretary of culture from 1998 until 2001.
 He is married to Marie Warburg, daughter of Eric Warburg and granddaughter of Max Warburg.

 From 2012 to 2021, Naumann was director of the Barenboim–Said Academy in Berlin.

 Early life and education

-Naumann was born as the son of a lawyer in Köthen, Anhalt.
+Naumann was born as the son of a lawyer in Köthen, Saxony-Anhalt.
 His father was killed in 1942 in the Battle of Stalingrad.
 At the age of eleven, Naumann had to flee to Hamburg with his mother in 1953.
 Because of contacts with her Jewish relatives who had emigrated to the USA, she had been targeted by the Ministry of State Security of the GDR.

-Naumann graduated with a PhD in political science from Munich University in 1969 and continued his studies as a Florey scholar at Queen's College, Oxford.
+Naumann graduated with a PhD in political science from LMU Munich in 1969 and continued his studies as a Florey scholar at Queen's College, Oxford.
 Naumann wrote his dissertation on Karl Kraus's Der Abbau der verkehrten Welt ("On overcoming a wrong world"), his habilitation on Structural Change of Heroism, from Sacred to Profane in 1978; he has also written a number of academic essays on theories of revolution.